bebac/musciteer/readme.md

 - [x] Spotify playback
 - [ ] Spotify - Search and add music from spotify to local library.
 For now use spotify_import tool. (new libspotify coming soon I hope.
-Until then at least some simple input field from web interface)
+Until then at least some simple input field from the web interface)
 - [x] Continuous playback.
 If nothing is explictly queued, play songs at random from the entire collection.
 Can be turned on/off from settings.
 - [x] Mobile web application. goto /android in mobile browser and select add to